Geneva (band): Albums

-Current whereabouts
+Post-Geneva careers

 Following the breakup of Geneva, Evans and Graham formed 69CORP and released an album, Our Present to the Future in 2005, although 69CORP now consists of just Graham.

 Andrew Montgomery embarked on a number of musical collaborations, most notably with American composer Ben Neill and Leeds electronica guru Overseer.
 Montgomery formed a band called Amityville with guitarist Stuart Peck and drummer David Bevis; they released the Pacific Radio Fire EP in 2004 to critical acclaim - a limited release, it quickly sold out.
 Amityville broke up in late 2005 and Montgomery formed a duo with Keris Howard called St Famous.
 In March 2009 Montgomery announced on the band's Myspace page that Keris Howard had decided to leave the band and St Famous disbanded.

 Montgomery appeared in the "Identity Parade" in series 22 (2008) of the BBC television programme Never Mind the Buzzcocks.

-Montgomery announced in July 2014 that his début solo album, "Ruled By Dreams" would receive a worldwide release on 5 October 2014, supported with a UK tour.
+Montgomery announced in July 2014 that his début solo album, Ruled By Dreams would receive a worldwide release on 5 October 2014, supported with a UK tour.
 The album is slated to feature Suede guitarist Richard Oakes and Norwegian singer Kate Havnevik and was produced and co-written with Britney Spears, Robyn, Frou Frou and Alison Moyet collaborator Sean McGhee.
 Andrew then went on to join an electronic duo called Unify Separate (Us) for a few songs and a tour.
 As of 2018 they have reunited for the Star Shaped Festival tour and have teased they may be releasing new music.